epfl-ada/ada-2023-project-badabob/README.md

 1. Is it enough to deal with the increasing number of movies every year by normalizing by the number of movies we have in a given year?
 2. We would also be interested in studying whether higher-grossing movies have a more or less stereotypical depiction of women.
 Do you have an idea on how we could correct the revenues for inflation?
+3. One way to adress certain limitations mentioned in the main character analysis could be to prompt a model such as gpt4 or Llama2.
+Would this be allowed?